Welcome to St John the Baptist's Class

 To celebrate the Jewish New Year (Rosh Hashanna) the children ate some apples dipped in honey.

-The apples symbolize new life and honey for sweetness.
+The apples symbolise new life and honey for sweetness.

 Week Beginning Monday 30th September 2019